-Zao, Yamagata Prefecture, is one of the most famous ski resorts in Japan, and is also famous as a tourist destination where you can see “樹氷 (Juhyo)”.
-Juhyo is often called a “snow monster” because of its appearance but it really is just a very rare natural phenomenon that can be seen only in some places in the world.
-The festival is more commonly known as the Zao Onsen Snow Monster Festival and takes place all over Zao Onsen Snow Resort, including on top of the mountain!
-You can take a ropeway that runs from Jyuhyo Kogen Station to the Jizoyama Station at the summit.
+Zao of Yamagata Prefecture, is one of the most famous ski resorts in Japan, and is also famous as a tourist destination where you can see “樹氷 (Juhyo)”.
+Juhyo is often called a “snow monster” because of its appearance, but it really is just a very rare natural phenomenon that can only be seen in a select few places in the world.
+The festival is more commonly known as the Zao Onsen Snow Monster Festival and takes place all over Zao Onsen Snow Resort, including the top of the mountain!
+You can take a ropeway that runs from Juhyo Kogen Station to the Jizoyama Station at the summit.
 You can see the snow monsters of Zao spread out all over the mountain area while you are on the ropeway.
 When you go there at night, you can enjoy seeing the Zao Snow Monsters lit up in the pitch-black darkness, creating an impressive winter world.
-Other activities held are Winter Hanabi (fireworks), projection displays, and a torchlight ski descent.
+Other activities held in the area are Winter fireworks, projection displays, and a torchlit ski descent.
 The festival is held from late December to March and the snow monsters are at their peak in February.

 Zao Onsen Snow Monster Festival 2022-2023

 December 24, 2022 (Sat) – February 27, 2023 (Mon)